Volkswagen Sees a Future in 3D Printing Car Parts

 VW makes 3D-printed gear shifters, water connectors for engines, and metal pieces to connect door handles to leather interiors.
 In May, the company created 3D-printed side and loudspeaker trims for the Worthersee GTI Volkswagen, a show car at the company’s plant in Wolfsburg, Germany.

-Printing is performed on site by machines such as the Ultimaker (a $200,000 machine which paid for itself in two months last year).
-This eliminates lead time, lowers production costs, and even frees up space in manufacturing plants.
+Printing is performed on site, eliminating lead time, lowering production costs, and even freeing up space in manufacturing plants.

 The process can also produce lighter-weight car parts.
 For example, a 3D-printed A-pillar window support weighs 74 percent less than the original piece.
 This, in turn, makes the car more fuel efficient, cutting costs for the customer.